-In order for collaborative team meetings to be seen as a regular, embedded structure essential to a school’s multi-layered Collaborative Response Model, they need to be established in an annual school calendar.
+In order for Examining Collaborative Team Meeting to be seen as a regular, embedded structure essential to a school’s multi-layered Collaborative Response, they need to be established in an annual school calendar.
 A lesson that we learned early on, establishing an annual calendar that clearly delineates when collaborative team meetings are happening during the year accomplishes a number of things:

 - Allows teams and all those involved to know in advance when these critical meetings are happening and to ensure that other activities and personal tasks are scheduled around them (as best as possible)